Code-Institute-Submissions/how-do-you-do/README.md

 ## Who  is it for

-* people that want to learn English in fast and easy way
+* People that want to learn English in fast and easy way
-* people that want to teach English in fast and easy way
+* People that want to teach English in fast and easy way

 ## Technologies